rweigel/phys513/2023/hw.md

 2. Find $\mathbf{E}_b(r)$, which is the electric field due to the bound charge densities found in part 1. of this problem.

 # HW 6

+Due on October 5th at 11:59 pm.
+Save your answers in a file named `HW6.pdf` and put it in your GitHub repository.

 ## Lorentz Force Calculation